zfdong-code/MNet/README.md

 ## MNet_inserted_into_nnUNet
-The proposed MNet is trained with nnUNet framework (https://github.com/MIC-DKFZ/nnUNet), thus we provide the whole modified nnUNet project.
+The proposed MNet is trained with nnUNet framework, thus we provide the whole modified nnUNet project.

 --Modifications we have done:
 1) Add **MNet.py** and **basic_module.py** to **/nnUNet/nnunet/network_architecture**